Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

 Financial support for care leavers who are former unaccompanied child migrants should reflect their needs and their immigration status.
 Financial policies should highlight any entitlements and how their immigration status may affect these.
 Pathway Plans should address employment opportunities and funding arrangements for education and training, taking account of the young person's immigration status.

 If a young person has no recourse to public funds, they will be unable to access a number of welfare benefits and social housing.
 Subject to the Human Rights Assessment by the local authority under Schedule 3 Nationality, Immigration and Asylum Act 2002 (as amended), the provision of accommodation may form part of the leaving care support provided to a young person who has no recourse to public funds.
-For further information please go to Families with No Recourse to Public Funds Procedure.Having 'no recourse to public funds' does not prevent a person from accessing other publicly funded services, but many of these will have eligibility criteria based on immigration status which will need to be considered (see NRPF Guidance - What are not public funds?).
+For further information, please see: Families with No Recourse to Public Funds Policy and Procedure.Having 'no recourse to public funds' does not prevent a person from accessing other publicly funded services, but many of these will have eligibility criteria based on immigration status which will need to be considered (see NRPF Guidance - Benefits that are not public funds).

 9. Review of Services